bizz84/starter_architecture_flutter_firebase/README.md

 The publish/subscribe pattern comes in many variants (e.g. ChangeNotifier, BLoC), and this architecture does not prescribe which one to use.

 As a rule of thumb, the most appropriate variant is often the simplest one (on a case-by-case basis).
 In practice, this means using `Stream`s + `StreamBuilder`/`StreamProvider` when reading and manipulating data from Firestore.
 But when dealing with **local** application state, `StatefulWidget`+`setState` or `ChangeNotifier` are perfectly acceptable solutions.

+This project contains a demo app as a practical implementation of this architecture.

 ## Demo App: Time Tracker